|Dr. the Hon. Bernard J. Nottage, DM, JP

-Dr. Bernard J. Nottage was a Bahamian sprinter, gynaecologist, politician, and Cabinet Minister.
+Dr. Bernard J. Nottage was a Bahamian sprinter, gynaecologist, politician, and former Cabinet Minister.

 Early life and education